bio-jack/PathFindPy/README.md

 ## Running tests

-Running `test.py` from the root directory should run the unit tests contained in `test/test_pathfind.py`.
-If not, running `test/test_pathfind.py` directly will do the trick.
+Run `python -m unittest discover ./test -v` from inside the parent directory to execute all tests.

 ## Note on invalid inputs